-“If you are married but live the single life, your marriage might be over or in harm’s way,” says Kulaga.
-“It is perfectly okay for a spouse to go and hang out with some friends that might be single, but when that is the weekly go-to and you start finding yourself hanging out in singles locations (i.e.: Singles clubs/bars, singles destinations, or talking with the opposite sex knowing that they are single), this is a sign you are desiring a much different life.”
+"It is perfectly OK for a spouse to go and hang out with some friends that might be single," says Kulaga.
+"But when that is the weekly go-to and you start finding yourself hanging out in singles locations (i.e.: singles clubs/bars, singles destinations, or talking with the opposite sex knowing that they are single), this is a sign you are desiring a much different life."

-Additionally, she explains, acting like you’re single can be a sign of growing disrespect toward your spouse: “Marriage requires a genuine respect for the other person if it is going to grow and thrive.”
-And for some suggestions on how to make your marriage work, check out the 50 Best Marriage Tips of All Time.
+Additionally, Kulaga explains that acting like you're single can be a sign of growing disrespect toward your spouse.
+And "marriage requires a genuine respect for the other person if it is going to grow and thrive," she warns.

-2. Imagining them with someone else doesn’t hurt you.
+2. Imagining your spouse with someone else doesn't hurt you.

 "Your marriage might be over if you love them but aren't in love with them," says Kulaga.
 "Perhaps you imagine a life without them and imagine them with someone else, and you are not hurt by it.
 You genuinely want them to be happy as a person, but you do not want to grow and spend your life with them."

 There's a big difference between living together and sharing a life with someone.

 "In some marriages, couples live together, but that is it," says Kulaga.
 "They mentally checked out years ago.
 They go about their daily lives separately, sleep in different rooms, are not intimate with one another.
 In fact, they have very little emotion and communication with one another.
 If you see your spouse as your 'roommate,' this is one subtle sign that your marriage might be coming to a close."

 3. Your view of the future doesn't include your spouse.